WP-Stratos/wp-stratos-aero/readme.md

 ## Credits
 Developed by [WP Stratos](https://wpstratos.com).

 Built with minification libraries by Steve Clay and Matthias Mullie.
+Neither library is actively maintained anymore, but the work still holds up, and we're glad to build on it.